sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    *  The kube could run the container only upon approval from the local system

 ### State descriptions
-#### state 0:
+#### state INIT
 ***Stable*** state<br/>
 current_owner = none<br/>
 Transition_mode = none

+In this state, no container is running.
+There is not any initiative from kube on this feature.

 The current_owner = none implies that the feature's container is *not* running.
 The transition_mode = none, implies that there is not initiative from kube either.<br/>
 This is the initial state upon boot, and it could be reached from other states too.

-The feature remains in this state, until `systemctl start`.
+The feature remains in this state until `systemctl start`. <br/>
+Upon `systemctl start`, the destination state is LOCAL, if set_owner == LOCAL or KUBE with fallback enabled, else KUBE_READY.

 The ways to reach this state:
-*  From state 1, upon `systemctl stop` or docker exits
-*  From state 4 or 6, if monit decides to revert
-   *  fallback enabled
-   *  failmode check enabled
-   *  stayed in current state for more than configured failmode period
-* From state 4, if `systemctl stop` is called
-* From state 6, if `systemctl stop` transitioned to state-6, with set_owner = local.
+* From any state, the action `systemctl stop` would transition back to this state with set_owner = local
+* From state KUBE_READY, if `systemctl stop` is called, it returns back to INIT

-####  state 1:
+####  state LOCAL
 ***Stable*** state<br/><br/>
 current_owner = local<br/>
 Transition_mode = none

-The container is currently started with docker using local image.<br/>
+The container is running using local image, started by docker command.<br/>

-This could happen with set_owner = local or set_owner = kube with fallback enabled.
-The feature remains in this state until either `systemctl stop` or kube deploys in the case of set_owner = kube or docker exits.
+This state is reachable only from state INIT,  with either set_owner = local or set_owner = kube && fallback enabled. <br/>

+The feature remains in this state until either `systemctl stop` or kube deploys in the case of set_owner = kube or docker exits.<br/>

+This state transition back to INIT, upon `systemctl stop` or docker exit.<br/>
+This state transition to LOCAL_TO_KUBE, whenever kube deploys (set_owner == Kube).

-#### state 2:
+#### state LOCAL_TO_KUBE
 ***Transient*** state<br/><br/>
 current_owner = local<br/>
 Transition_mode = kube_pending

-This state is when local image is running and kubelet is requesting for permission to deploy.<br/>
+The container is running using local image, started by docker command and kube has a pending deployment.<br/>

+This state is reachable only from state LOCAL.

+The hostcfgd watches for this request, and stop the local service by calling `systemctl stop`.
+This state transitions to state KUBE_PENDING, in normal circumstances.
+But if set_owner has been reverted to local, it transitions back to INIT.

-The hostcfgd watches for this request, and stop the local service.
-This auto action by hostcfgd transitions the state to state 3.
-As hostcfgd make the transition, this state is very short lived and only for the duration of hostcfgd to notice and local docker to stop.
+As hostcfgd initiates the action, this state is very short lived, only for the duration of hostcfgd to notice and local docker to stop.

-#### state 3:
+#### state KUBE_PENDING
 ***Transient*** state<br/>
 current_owner = none<br/>
 Transition_mode = kube_pending

-This state is when no container is running and kube is requesting permission to run.<br/>
+In this state no container is running and kube is requesting permission to run.<br/>

-This could happen in two ways.
-One from state 2, upon hostcfgd stopping the locally running container.
-Two, when a kube is re-deploying a container (from state 6).
+This state could be reached in two ways.
+One from state LOCAL_TO_KUBE, upon hostcfgd stopping the locally running container.
+Two, when a kube is re-deploying a container (from state KUBE_STOPPED).

-The hostcfgd transitions it into state-4, by ensuring `systemctl stop` is called, transition_mode is set to kube_ready, followed by `systemctl start`.
+The hostcfgd transitions it into state-KUBE_READY, by ensuring `systemctl stop` is called, transition_mode is set to kube_ready, followed by `systemctl start`.
 All these steps taken by hostcfgd are synchronous hence this state is pretty short lived.

+NOTE: Anytime a `systemctl stop` is issued, if set_owner is reverted to 'local', it would instead transiton back to INIT - a static rule.

-#### state 4:
+#### state KUBE_READY
 ***Semi-Transient*** state<br/>
 current_owner = none<br/>
 Transition_mode = kube_ready

-There is no container running and local system has approved container deployment by kube.<br/>
+In this state, no container is running and local system has approved container deployment by kube.<br/>

 This state happens in two ways.
-One, from state 0, when set_owner = kube with no fallback and `systemctl start` takes to this state, and kube is pre-approved to run.
-Two, from state 3, when hostcfgs intercepts the request by kube to deploy.
+One, from state INIT, when set_owner = kube with no fallback and `systemctl start` takes to this state, and kube is pre-approved to run.<br/>
+Two, from state KUBE_PENDING, when hostcfgd intercepts the request by kube to deploy.
 The hostcfgd sets the transition_mode to kube_ready and call `systemctl start`.<br/>

-This state remains until either kube deploys the container or monit reverts to state 0 or `systemctl stop` is called.
-When transitioning from state-3, this is a short lived state, as this transition is happening due to request from kube.
-This could be a long lived state, if transitioned from state 0, as there is no initiative from kube yet.
+This state remains until either kube deploys the container or `systemctl stop` is called.

+This state transitions to KUBE_RUNNING, upon successful deployment by kube or it transitions to state INIT, if `systemctl stiop` is called.

+When transitioning from state KUBE_PENDING, this mostlikely a short lived state, as this transition is happening due to request from kube.
+This could be a long lived state, if transitioned from state INIT, as there is no initiative from kube yet.
-This state could transition to state 0 by either `systemctl stop` or by monit, if fallback is enabled, failure-check-mode is enabled and it remains in this state for that period.

-#### state 5:
+#### state KUBE_RUNNING
 ***Stable*** state<br/>
 current_owner = kube<br/>
 Transition_mode = kube_running